Skip to main content

 • work with the Disability Services team to coordinate, schedule and manage alternative arrangement exams.

-Technical set-up of online exams:
+Technical set-up of online and BYOD exams:

 • create exam-specific sites in Canvas